adrhill/julia-ml-course/website/common-mistakes.md

 This is done to internally run for-loops in C/C++ code instead of the much slower Python and MATLAB.
 In Julia, for-loops are highly performant and don't need to be avoided -- both loops and vectorization can be used.

-Refer to the lists of notheworthy differences from [Python](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-Python) and [MATLAB](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-MATLAB).
+Refer to the lists of noteworthy differences from [Python](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-Python) and [MATLAB](https://docs.julialang.org/en/v1/manual/noteworthy-differences/#Noteworthy-differences-from-MATLAB).

 ### 💡 Allocations are slow